Balaguru3001/Codtech-internship-task-1/README.md

 Create a Google Cloud Project:
 Go to the Google Cloud Console.
 Create a new project or use an existing one.

 Create a Storage Bucket:
 Navigate to the Google Cloud Storage section.
 Create a new bucket and configure it (choose a globally unique name, set region, etc.).

 Upload Website Files:
 Upload your static website files (HTML, CSS, JS, images) to the bucket.

 Configure Bucket for Static Website Hosting:
 Set Permissions:
 Make the bucket publicly accessible by setting the appropriate permissions (e.g., Bucket Policy Only).
 Enable Website Configuration:
 Set the index page (e.g., index.html) and optionally, an error page (e.g., 404.html) in the bucket’s website configuration.

 Access the Website:
 Obtain the public URL of the website from the bucket settings.
 Test and verify that your website is live and functioning as expected.

 Maintain and Update:
 Regularly update the content and structure of your static website as needed.
 Upload new versions of files to the bucket to reflect changes on the live site.

 Benefits:

-Scalability: Google Cloud Storage handles scaling automatically based on traffic.
-Cost-Effectiveness: Static website hosting with cloud storage is often cheaper compared to dynamic hosting solutions.
-Reliability: High availability and durability of data due to Google Cloud’s infrastructure.
+i) Scalability: Google Cloud Storage handles scaling automatically based on traffic. ii) Cost-Effectiveness: Static website hosting with cloud storage is often cheaper compared to dynamic hosting solutions. iii) Reliability: High availability and durability of data due to Google Cloud’s infrastructure.

 Use Cases:

-Personal portfolios
+1.Personal portfolios
-Project landing pages
+2.Project landing pages
-Documentation sites
+3.Documentation sites
-Blogs
+4.Blogs
-Small business websites
+5.Small business websites

 Conclusion:
 By using Google Cloud Storage to host a static website, you leverage a robust cloud platform to serve your site with high availability and scalability.
 This approach is suitable for straightforward websites where dynamic server-side processing is not required.
 The project illustrates the simplicity and effectiveness of cloud storage for hosting static web content.